mahajanishita572-ui/Induction-Programme-/README.md

 They shared their inspiring journey and encouraging students to grow with good skills and learnt more.
 Dr. Kulwinder Singh Mann , Head if IT department completed this event with his speech.
 *#Day2*
 The second day of our college was on 1st August,2025 .
 Our day was started with proficiency tests.
 English and Mathematics tests were conducted.
 After the tests, Students are invited to gathered in auditorium.
+After that Buddy 4 Study team guided student on satya scholararship opportunities for 1st year batch.
+Then students attended expert lecture by Dr. Arashdeep Singh on "Food: A pivotal Role in Student's overall wellness" and session by causmic club and launch of induction activities.